tgokal/MCW-ML-Ops/Whiteboard design session/WDS trainer guide - MLOps.md

    - Create a new or get a reference to an existing Azure Machine Learning workspace

-   - Create a new or get a reference to an existing Azure Machine Learning compute cluster, and trigger a scale up if needed.
+   - Create a new or get a reference to an existing Azure Machine Learning compute cluster and trigger a scale up if needed.

    - Submit the machine learning pipeline for execution.